Start college with a global adventure

 See courses offered in France

 Wheaton’s first-semester abroad programs are offered in partnership with the international universities at which students study, and it is managed by the Center for Global Education.
 Wheaton has decades of experience in overseeing study abroad offerings on its own and through its network of partner institutions.

 WheaGo students will choose from a selected list of courses that count toward Wheaton’s graduation requirements.
 In each location, Wheaton students enjoy full access to the institutions’ resources and facilities—from library and computing labs to sports and social organizations and activities.

 Before you go

-The WheaGo program begins on the Wheaton campus with a multi-day orientation program that will prepare students for success during their time abroad.
+The WheaGo program begins on the Wheaton campus with an orientation program that will prepare students for success during their time abroad.
 The orientation will cover practical matters as well as aspects of cross-cultural living and learning, giving participants the tools they need to make the most of their time abroad.
 In addition, the session will provide students the opportunity to form connections with classmates heading to the same program as well as those who will study in other locations.